whj363636/GSPN/README.md

 - [ ] Model zoo
 - [ ] Further acceleration for GSPN kernel
-- [ ] Apply GSPN on more challenge tasks
+- [ ] Apply GSPN on more challenging tasks

 </details>